top of page

 4. Rinse and gargle with water, preferably salted.

-5. Spit it all out - do not swallow the contaminated water.
+5. Spit it all out - don't swallow the contaminated water.

 6. Do this twice a day, every day and for life.